DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

   expect(await assertSucceeds(ref.doc('ST01').get()));
 });
 ```

-We pass `null` to our auth options and then pass a single default test store to our stores collection we then assert we can successfully read from this collection.
-We'll do much the same in our next test to ensure that an authenticated user can also read from this collection, to test this we just make sure we pass a user/auth object to our setup function.
+We pass `null` to our auth options to represent an unauthenticated user and then pass a single default test store to our stores collection we then assert that you can successfully read from this collection.
+We'll do much the same in our next test to ensure that an authenticated user can also read from this collection, to test this we just make sure we pass a user/auth object to our setup function, it always makes sense to pass a uid property for a user object as we'll be using this in some future tests and normally you'll want to have rules where you check the user ID.

 ```javascript
 test('succeed when a authenticated user tries to load a store', async () => {